Jérôme David

 Jérôme Frédéric Paul, baron David (30 June 1823 – 27 January 1882) was the reputed illegitimate son of Jérôme Bonaparte.
-Throughout his life, he served France in a number of capacities such as; politician and officer.
+Throughout his life, he served France in a number of capacities such as politician and officer.
 He was also a journalist.

 He served as an aide-de-camp in the army in Algeria and the Crimea, then entered politics and was a member of the Corps législatif during the Second French Empire.

 He was briefly Minister of Public Works at the outbreak of the Franco-Prussian War of 1870.

 Early years

 Jérôme David was born in Rome, Italy, on 30 June 1823, nominal grandson of the painter Jacques-Louis David, and godson of Jérôme Bonaparte, King of Westphalia and Catharina of Württemberg, his wife.

 He was rumoured to be the natural son of King Jérôme.

 His family destined him for the navy, where he served from 1835 to 1837, but he took a dislike to this service and chose to join the army instead.

 He graduated from the École de Saint-Cyr on 1 October 1844 as second lieutenant of the Zouaves.

 David was in turn an aide to General Louis-Eugène Cavaignac, head of the bureau arabe at Lalla Maghnia on the Moroccan frontier, aide to General Paul de Ladmirault, aide to General Jacques Louis Randon the governor-general of Algeria, and finally commanding officer of the Beni-Massour circle in Kabylie.

-In 1853 he married Jeanne Cécile Elisa Merle of Langon, Gironde.
+In 1853 he married Jeanne Cécile Elisa Merle, of Langon, Gironde, ex-wife of Mr. Despiet, a Bordeaux notary.

-In 1853–55 he was an aide to his brother, Prince Napoléon Bonaparte, whom he followed in the Crimean War.
+In 1853–55 he was an aide to his reputed brother, Prince Napoléon Bonaparte, whom he followed in the Crimean War.

 David was made a captain of the 21st line regiment in 1854.

 He returned with the prince to France when the prince's physical and moral condition no longer allowed him to stay with the army.

 He resigned from the army in 1857.